LSE: 467.00 GBP -3.70 (-0.79%)

 determining the nature and extent of the

-principal risks it is willing to take in
+principal risks Autotrader is willing to take

 achieving its strategic objectives.